 In a busy port, there are many moving parts and a lot of large equipment moving around, not to mention all the people moving around:

-- The moving of cargo from ship to truck to warehouse, or the reverse, is the source of many port accidents.
+- Moving cargo from ship to truck to warehouse, or the reverse, is the source of many port accidents.

-- Cargo that is not secured properly is also a major risk to workers.
+- Cargo that is not secured properly is also a significant risk to workers.

 - Large cranes for lifting cargo, forklifts, trucks, and even cargo cause accidents and injuries.
 Workers may be hit by a crane, falling cargo, or a truck or forklift and be injured or killed.

-- These accidents occur when equipment isn’t working right or hasn’t been maintained well, workers miscommunicate or make poor decisions, or safety equipment isn’t adequate.
+- These accidents occur when equipment isn’t working right or maintained well, workers miscommunicate or make poor decisions, or safety equipment isn’t adequate.

 The workers who spend most of their time on ships also face many daily risks.
 The ships that come into the ports of California employ many seamen who face rough waters and bad weather.